warnonphilippe/spring-boot-with-activiti-example/README.md

 }
 ```

-You could already run this application, it won’t do anything functionally but behind the scenes it already
+You could already run this application, it wonï¿½t do anything functionally but behind the scenes it already

 * creates an in-memory H2 database
 * creates an Activiti process engine using that database
 * exposes all Activiti services as Spring Beans
 * configures tidbits here and there such as the Activiti async job executor, mail server, etc.

-Let’s get something running.
+Letï¿½s get something running.
 Drop the BPMN 2.0 process definition into the `src/main/resources/processes` folder.
 All processes placed here will automatically be deployed (ie. parsed and made to be executable) to the Activiti engine.
-Let’s keep things simple to start, and create a `CommanLineRunner` that will be executed when the app boots up:
+Letï¿½s keep things simple to start, and create a `CommanLineRunner` that will be executed when the app boots up:

 ```java
 @Bean